 Lyell Immunopharma Presents First in Human Trial Design of LYL797 at ESMO 2022

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Lyell Immunopharma, Inc. (Nasdaq: LYEL), a clinical‑stage T-cell reprogramming company dedicated to developing curative cell therapies for patients with solid tumors, announced today that a poster describing the first-in-human Phase 1 trial design for LYL797, Lyell’s ROR1-targeted CAR T-cell therapy enhanced with genetic and epigenetic reprogramming for the treatment of solid tumors, is being presented today at the European Society for Medical Oncology (ESMO) Congress 2022 in Paris, France.
+SOUTH SAN FRANCISCO, Calif., Sept.
+12, 2022 (GLOBE NEWSWIRE) -- Lyell Immunopharma, Inc. LYEL, a clinical‑stage T-cell reprogramming company dedicated to developing curative cell therapies for patients with solid tumors, announced today that a poster describing the first-in-human Phase 1 trial design for LYL797, Lyell's ROR1-targeted CAR T-cell therapy enhanced with genetic and epigenetic reprogramming for the treatment of solid tumors, is being presented today at the European Society for Medical Oncology (ESMO) Congress 2022 in Paris, France.

 "This first-in-human Phase 1 trial is designed to provide important data on the potential of Lyell's innovative reprogramming technologies to endow T cells with durable anti-tumor functionality," stated Dr. Tina Albertson, chief medical officer of Lyell.
 "These reprogramming technologies are designed to overcome primary barriers to sustained response to adoptive cell therapy for patients with solid tumor cancers, namely T-cell exhaustion and lack of durable stemness."